 - Pharmaceutical companies often state on their websites that they adhere to the UN Business and Human Rights principles.
-These have been converted by former UN Special Rapporteur on the right to health Paul Hunt into 47 Guidelines on the human rights responsibilities of pharmaceutical companies towards access to medicines. (alternative link to a word file)
+These have been converted by former UN Special Rapporteur on the right to health Paul Hunt into a guideline with 47 human rights responsibilities of pharmaceutical companies towards access to medicines.
+(PDF in 6 languages; alternative link to an English word file or PDF)

 - The PAF Good Covid-19 Company Practices (GCCP) are based on these human rights principles and responsibilities for pharmaceutical companies, and have resulted in a set of recommended good practices ‘Guidelines for responsible pharmaceutical behaviour’ that pharmaceutical companies should adhere to.

-- The GCCP Scorecard of March 2021 (2nd edition) scores 9 vaccine and 3 therapeutics manufacturers with a traffic light system.
-The scorecard is being updated to score 25 products in March 2022.
+- The GCCP Scorecard of March 2021 (2nd edition) scored 9 vaccine and 3 therapeutics manufacturers with a traffic light system.
+The scorecard is being updated to score 30 products in the 2022 Fair Pharma Scorecard.

-- The GCCP Scorecard shows that, although the scores vary, in general pharmaceutical companies do not substantially adhere to the GCCP criteria, despite the fact that nearly all agree on their websites to adhere to the UN Business & Human Rights principles.
+- The Fair Pharma Scorecard shows that, although the scores vary, in general pharmaceutical companies do not substantially adhere to their Human Rights responsibilities, despite the fact that nearly all agree on their websites to adhere to the UN Business & Human Rights principles.

 - Pharmaceutical companies cannot currently be held accountable under international human rights mechanisms.
 This means that no one (e.g., neither a state, non-governmental organisation (NGO), nor an individual) can raise a formal complaint against a pharmaceutical company at the international level under human rights law.